“My music

 music, you must do something for yourself.
 If you don’t make a concerted

-effort at doing something with your music, you’ll live out the rest of your
+effort at building your career in music, you'll live out the rest of your life wondering what might have happened if you had.

 How to Prepare for Your